-You can access the Complaints Procedure in the Missionary Guidelines (section 1), on the CMS Intranet, or you can request a copy from your Branch or the CMS-Australia office.
+The Complaints Procedure is available on the CMS Intranet, or you can request a copy from your Branch or the CMS-Australia office.

 You can access the CMS Whistle Blower Policy on the CMS Intranet, or you can request a copy from your Branch or the CMS-Australia office.